chryswoods/siremol.org/tutorials/somd/Binding_free_energy/FESetup.md

 For the purpose of this tutorial we will concentrate on a single transformation highlighted, namely benzene to o-xylene and by the end will be able to give an estimate of the difference in binding free energies for these two compound.
 The tutorial will initially follow the FESetup tutorial, written by Hannes Löffler, with slight modifications.

-###Getting started: Using FESetup to setup Lysozyme ligands.
+## Getting started: Using FESetup to setup Lysozyme ligands with equilibration
 Make sure you have a working installation of FESetup, if you are not sure how to do that click [here](http://siremol.org/tutorials/somd/Tutorial1.html).
 In order to obtain the tutorial files please click [here](Data/FESetup.zip).
 We will look at one of the example perturbations highlighted in red, i.e. benzene to o-xylene: